anilmainali/easyTravel-Selenium/README.md

 Unzip the file
  You have successfully downloaded the Selenium jar on your computer.
 Follow the next section to import  the selenium jar into your project.

+ Note: Make a note of where you have downloaded your file.
+In my case, I have saved in C:\Users\Mainali\Downloads\selenium-java-3.3.1

 ## Step 6 :Import Selenium Jars into Project.